HADMARINE/HADMARINE/README.md

 ## Employment History
 * (2020.01 ~ 2020.10) Interbrid Inc. Worked as Team Lead of Service Development Team
-  * Developed platform server with Node.JS, React, Vue
+  * Developed platform server with Node.JS
+  * Developed platform page, admin page with React and Vue.
   * Deployed on AWS using CloudFront, EC2 Auto Scaler, Load Balancer
   * Deployed React-Native app on both Android and iOS